-Before every visit with your Ob/Gyn, write down a list of questions that you want to cover.
-Use these questions to launch a discussion on symptoms that are bothering you, treatment options, and any other concerns you have about menopause.
+Before every visit with your OB-GYN, have a strategy and write down a list of questions you want to cover.
+Also, keep track of any symptoms you’ve had and when you’ve experienced them.
+Use this information to start a discussion about symptoms that are bothering you, treatment options, and any other concerns you have about menopause.

 - Become an expert.
 Ask questions during your exam to better understand your health.
-If you don’t understand the answer to a question, ask again.
+And if you don’t understand the answer to a question, ask for clarification.

 - Answer your doctor’s questions, too.
-Telling your doctor as much as you can about your health will help her prescribe the right treatment.
+Telling your doctor as much as you can about your health will help them prescribe the right treatment for you.

-- Be honest.
-Certain drugs can interact with others, so tell your doctor about every medication you’re taking—even over-the-counter medications.
+- Bring a full medication list.
+Certain drugs can interact with others, so tell your doctor about every medication you’re taking, even over-the-counter ones.

-- Personal and family health history.
+- Discuss your personal and family health history.
 Conditions like breast cancer and heart disease can impact your menopause treatment.

-- Examine your lifestyle.
+- Share details about your lifestyle.
 Tell your doctor if you drink or smoke and let them know your exercise and diet habits.
-Your Ob/Gyn can use this information to guide your treatment.
+They can use this information to guide your treatment.

 - Schedule a follow-up visit.
-Before you leave, arrange a follow-up visit.
-Also, find out the best way to reach your doctor.
-Sometimes busy Ob/Gyn’s find it easier to respond to simple questions via email or over the phone than in person.
+Before you leave, arrange a follow-up visit and find out the best way to reach your doctor.
+Sometimes busy OB-GYNs find it easier to respond to simple questions by email or phone, rather than in person.

-Use these questions to help you start—and maintain—an open conversation with your gynecologist:
+Use these questions to help you start and maintain an open conversation with your OB-GYN:

 - What tests will I need and why?